-It’s important to Write about what you read, but it’s distracting to switch back and forth between reading and writing polished notes.
+It’s important to Write about what you read to internalize texts deeply, but it’s distracting to switch back and forth between reading and writing polished notes.
 Instead, collect insights in a lightweight way while you read.
 You can put them in A writing inbox for transient and incomplete notes.
 That'll Close open loops, and you’ll process them later (see How to process reading annotations into evergreen notes).

 Annotations—even inline marginalia which include your own writing—have very little informational value.
 They’re atomized; they don’t relate to each other; they don’t add up to anything; they’re ultra-compressed; they’re largely unedited.
 That’s fine: think of them as just a reminder.
 They say “hey, look at this passage,” with a few words of context to jog your memory about what the passage was about.